AengusDavies/Learning-Journal/README8.md

 # Content Insights
 **Hypothesis:**
-A student will be able to recall a greater quantity of information from written text, over a video on the same topic.
-Students who acquire their knowledge from written website content, will be able to recall a larger quantity of information over a video on the same topic.
+Students who acquire their knowledge from written website content, will be able to recall a larger quantity of information over video content on the same topic.

 **Test:**